Journalist, Author, Corporate Advisor

 David taught strategic communications, the tenets of journalism, and news writing for many years as an adjunct professor at the University of Virginia and has been a lecturer at the George Washington University graduate school of communications.

 David grew up in the Washington, DC, area.
 During high school and college, he worked part-time at WAVA radio in Arlington, one of the nation’s first all-news radio stations.
-Now retired, David travels with his wife; is proud of his grown children and grandchildren; is an avid photographer; published author; enjoys opera, choral, and classical music.
-David is a licensed pilot who has flown many aircraft, from the Gulfstream IV (longest flight from Beijing to Anchorage), the latest Honda Jet, and private aircraft.
+Now retired, David travels with his wife; is proud of his grown children and grandchildren; is an avid photographer; published author; enjoys choral, and classical music.
+David is a licensed pilot who has flown many aircraft, including the Gulfstream IV (longest flight from Beijing to Anchorage), the latest Honda Jet, and private aircraft.

 David Henderson’s photo (high resolution, ~2MB) for download – click here.